GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis.md

 }
 ```

-Alternatively, the vega instance has a helper function, where the second argument is what `changeset.insert` accepts.
+Alternatively, the Vega.js instance has a helper function, where the second argument is what `changeset.insert` accepts.

 ```javascript
 function insert(vis, data, change) {